yozhykovanatolii/WeatherApp/README.md

 ## Content

-## Technologies / Tools used for building this app includes
+## Technologies / Tools used for building this app include
 - Java
 - Retrofit
 - Dependency Injection - Hilt